nhurleywalker/GPMTransient/README.md

 dot -Tpng flowchart.dot > flowchart.png
 ```

+The listed command(s) are inteded to be run in the corresponding subfolder.
 In all of the below, if there are `make` commands, you can use the `-j` command to parallelise execution.

 <details>